Dr. Matthew Rosen-Marsh D.ClinPsych

 I am a Clinical Psychologist who has worked in the NHS for eleven years.
 I have experience working with a range of problems including, depression, anxiety, complex trauma, psychosis, stress and bipolar disorder.
 I have worked with children, adults, older people and people with learning disabilities both individually and in groups.

 As a Clinical Psychologist I am trained to integrate and apply different therapeutic models to meet the needs of the individual.
 That might include elements from Cognitive Behavioural Therapy, Compassion Focused Therapy, Psychodyamic and Narrative approachs amongst others.
 I am drawn in particular to Compassion Focused Therapy (CFT), this is a system of psychotherapy that integrates techniques from cognitive behavioural therapy with concepts from evolutionary psychology, social psychology, developmental psychology and neuroscience.
 One of its key concerns is to to help people develop the ability to self soothe and feel safeness.
+This year I trained to become an accredited EMDR Therapist and have integrated a focus on trauma into my approach.

 As Eleanor Longden says: 'The important question isn’t “what’s wrong with you?” but “what happened to you?”
 I often say to clients that I am a cross between a student and a detective.
 I am a student because you are going to be teaching me about your life and I will ask lots of questions!
 I am a detective in that I am trying to piece together the reasons for why things happened the way they did.
 Through developing such an understanding I can create a psychological intervention which is best tailored to your needs.